Right-Handed Leptonic Mixing and Enhancement Band in Left-Right Symmetry: Minimal Dirac Left-Right setup

 In the minimal bidoublet Dirac realization, achieving $m_\nu\ll m_e$ requires a non-generic Yukawa and vev structure.
-We do not address the origin of this hierarchy here.
-Instead, we show that parity alone already leads to predictive and previously unrecognized structure in the right-handed leptonic mixing matrix.
+Independently of how this hierarchy is arranged, we show that parity alone already implies predictive and previously unrecognized structure in the right-handed leptonic mixing matrix.